josbeir/cakephp-synapse/README.md

 - `debug_status` - Check if debug mode is enabled
 - `list_env_vars` - List all available environment variables

+### Tinker Tool

+Execute PHP code in the CakePHP application context:

+- `tinker` - Execute arbitrary PHP code with full application context

+**⚠️ Warning**: This tool executes arbitrary code in your application.
+Use responsibly and avoid modifying data without explicit approval.

 ### Database Tools

 Inspect and query your database: